AngeloGaeta1990/The-Gamer-Library/README.md

 - [Code institute](https://codeinstitute.net/) for providing training material
 - [Chatgpt](https://openai.com/blog/chatgpt) for assisting in troubleshooting and proofreading
 - [Figma](https://www.figma.com/) for the creation of wireframes
+- [DraSQL](https://drawsql.app/) for the creation of the database schema
 - This project has been developed using VScode
 - GitHub was used for version control
 - My partner for continuous support and assistance